RavenousLegs

 RavenousLegs - Solo travel tips

-2. Interact with people to understand them before you fix them up for your travel logistics
+2. Interact with people to understand them before fixing them up for your travel logistics

 Being a backpacker, I never book anything in advance except my flights.
 This might not suit everybody’s travel style.
 But if you are backpacking, just like me, have short and formal conversations with the property owners or care takers, guides, cab drivers whom you want to fix up for your travel logistics.
 Observe their body language and try to understand their intentions.
 If you feel something is wrong, trust your intuition and move on.